chasembowers/poker-learn/README.md

 After each iteration, the player is trained using a fixed amount of features and labels.
 The remainder of features and labels from the beginning of the player's career are discarded.
-The reason for discarding is that the expected return of a Player's action  is a function of the Player's future actions in the hand, so it will change as a player evolves.
+The reason for discarding is that the expected return of a Player's action  is a function of the Player's future actions in any hand, so older samples become inaccurate as a Player evolves.
 A machine learning regressor is used to approximate a function from the set of stored features to the set of stored labels.
 In order to predict the best action, the player evaluates this function for its received game state and over the entire set of possible actions.
  The action which is evaluated to the maximum expected value of return is chosen.